api3dao/old-api3-docs/docs/airnode/next/grp-developers/requesters-sponsors.md

 - `providerURL` A blockchain provider URL (such as Infura) with providerID for the desired network.
 - `mnemonic`  Used for gas costs to fund the sponsorship and used to derive the `sponsorAddress` from the default address.
 The `sponsorAddress` will be needed to derive a `sponsorWallet` for an Airnode.
-- `requesterAddress` The address of the requester (smart contract).
+- `requesterAddress` The address of the requester contract.

 :::: tabs
 ::: tab Linux/Mac